Uniswap/web3-react/README.md

   </StrictMode>
 )
 ```

-That's it for setup, you're now on v8! 🚀

 ### Swtiching the selectedConnector

 You can select what connector you want the Web3ReactProvider to use with a new prop called "setSelectedConnector".
 If you don't pass it a connector, it will reset to the defaultSelectedConnector if one is provided, or to the priorityConnector.